-Stay informed with access to the latest Ascendium news, press releases and more.
+Stay informed with access to the latest Ascendium news, news releases and more.

 For students struggling with hardship, community college support programs designed to help them stay on track can make a huge difference in whether they complete their degree.
 This article advocates for support programs and the replication of them throughout America, using the CUNY Accelerated Study in Associate Programs (ASAP), which Ascendium funded the replication of, as an example of why it works.